 The northeast has a wealth of parks, beautiful scenery, and amazing biodiversity, but many parks are either difficult to reach or the wildlife is hard to find.
 The big exception is Kaziranga National Park

-Kaziranga National Park – Photograph Rhinos and
+Kaziranga National Park – Photograph Rhinos and Elephants

 This fantastic world heritage site is home to two-thirds of the world’s one-horned rhinos.
 They are hard to miss and can be seen grazing alongside the main road bordering the park.

 This is a vast area of elephant grass, forests, and swamps, crisscrossed by rivers and dotted by lakes and ponds.
-It’s an alluvial flood plain which floods during the monsoon and has very thick undergrowth until the grass is harvested in March.
+It’s an alluvial flood plain that floods during the monsoon and has very thick undergrowth until the grass is harvested in March.

 The landscape opens up and the wealth of wildlife is exposed.
 Alongside the rhinos, sambar, swamp, hog, and barking deer are easily spotted.